csegura/portera/readme.md

 ## Use

-To redirect your output to **portera** server import portera module in your project,
+Whithout any configuration just import **portera** in your project,

 ```js
 const portera = require("portera");